 In the Convention of Biodiversity hosted by India in 2012, sand-mining was raised for the first time as one of the most severe threats to coastal environments at a side event by Awaaz Foundation and the Bombay Natural History Society.
 The main Convention, although coastal issues was one of the top focus areas, contained no mention of sand mining at all.
 Conceding the seriousness of the issues, individual members of UN bodies represented at the Convention acknowledged that sand mining did not form any part of their numerous studies and documents on coastal environment and sand was not covered under any International Convention in spite of trade between countries (such as sand imported into India from Pakistan or into Singapore from Indonesia.)
 Sand mining is an increasing menace all over the world, as documented by Denis Delestrac’s ‘Sand Wars’, premiered in Paris in May 2013 (in which Awaaz Foundation participated with inputs about the Indian sand mining mafia).
 Allegedly, Singapore has expanded it’s coastline through illegal sand mining in Indonesia and Cambodia, and as a direct result, Indonesia has lost entire islands.
 Sand mining in the USA has resulted in erosion and collapse of beachfront houses and properties.
 According to some experts, more than 70% of the world’s beaches are under threat of vanishing completely.
 Many already require repeated artificial replenishment of sand taken from other beaches and, in turn, degrading those.
 Sumaira Abdulali has advocated an inclusion of sand mining in the Agenda of the next Conference on Biological Diversity, Conference of Parties 12 in 2014 through her letter to Union Environment Minister Shri Jayanthi Natarajan. and through a representation to the Secretariat of the Convention.

 In 2014, the United Nations Environmental Programme issued an Advisory against sand mining and International trade in sand.
 Several documentary films, television, radio and print features have been published, featuring the illegal sand mining mafias in India and Awaaz Foundation's work.
 These include The Guardian, WIRED, Reuters, Der Zeit, the Australian Broadcasting Corporation, BBC, Al Jazeera, The Washington Post, Frontline and many others.
+In 2018, the UNEP conducted its first ever round table on sand mining in Geneva and invited Sumaira as a keynote speaker.

 Licensing of Sand barges: Sand barges, operating from the coast of Raigad through Mumbai Harbour into Mumbai and Navi Mumbai were operating without any licenses or checks until 2010.
 Information obtained under the Right to Information Act and Awaaz Foundation’s representations to Union and State Home and Environment Ministers regarding the environmental, safety and security hazards of unregulated barges entering Mumbai resulted in grounding of such barges until a system was put into place.
 Subsequent policy changes in the sand mining policy of Maharashtra ensured regulation of sand barges.